ritchieparker/mythic/README.md

 ## Notes

-Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier stage of development).
+Since the Mythic compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier stage of development).
 As such, source builds require an Internet connection to fetch snapshots, and an OS that can execute the available snapshot binaries.